isayantan/LatentToken/README.md

 ## Sentiment Analysis

 We perform sentiment analysis on `AirlineTweets.csv` dataset.
-For this we use `LogisticRegression` and LSA enhanced versions and plot their comparisons.

 ### Training of Model